How AOL Instant Messenger Worked

 2. Roll over "Chat" and click on "Buddy Chat."

-3. Enter the screen names of all of the people you want to invite to the chat.
+3. Enter the screen names of all of the people you wanted to invite to the chat.

-4. Your buddies will receive an invitation, which they can accept or deny.
+4. Your buddies would receive an invitation, which they could accept or deny.

-A chat room works the same as normal IM.
-To send a message to the group, type it into the text box and press the enter key or click send.
+A chat room worked the same as normal IM.
+To send a message to the group, you'd type it into the text box and press the enter key or click send.

 Advertisement

-Cell phone users can hold instant messaging chats by using AOL.
+Cell phone users could hold instant messaging chats by using AOL.

 © Photographer: Ron Chapple Studios | Agency: Dreamstime

-One of the latest new features for AIM is the ability to send IMs to cell phones as text messages.
-To do this, you'll need to know the cell phone number of the person you wish to send it to.
-Here's how you send a text message in AIM 6.5:
+One of the later features for AIM was the ability to send IMs to cell phones as text messages.
+To do this, you'd need to know the cell phone number of the person you wished to send it to.

-There's even a new feature called IM forwarding that forwards IMs to your cell phone when you're away from your computer.
-You can activate IM forwarding by going into the main Edit menu and clicking on Settings.
-In the Settings window, choose Mobile and register your cell phone for IM forwarding.
-You can even reply to forwarded IMs with text messages from your cell phone.
+There was even a new feature called IM forwarding that forwarded IMs to your cell phone when you were away from your computer.
+You could activate IM forwarding by going into the main Edit menu and clicking on Settings.
+In the Settings window, you'd choose Mobile and register your cell phone for IM forwarding.
+You could even reply to forwarded IMs with text messages from your cell phone.

 Advertisement

-AIM is capitalizing on the popularity of Voice Over IP (VoIP) telephony by offering free Internet phone calls to other AIM users.
-To make Internet phone calls through AIM, you'll need a headset with a built-in microphone or a computer with speakers and a microphone.
-Here's how to make a free voice call in AIM 6.5:
+AIM was capitalizing on the popularity of Voice Over IP (VoIP) telephony by offering free internet phone calls to other AIM users.
+To make internet phone calls through AIM, you'd need a headset with a built-in microphone or a computer with speakers and a microphone.

-AIM Call Out is another VoIP service, and this one is similar to Skype.
-You can call any phone number directly from AIM, but you'll be charged by the minute.
+AIM Call Out was another VoIP service, and this one was similar to Skype.
+You could call any phone number directly from AIM, but you'd be charged by the minute.

-File-sharing is a useful new feature of AIM.
-You can easily send individual files or whole file folders to any other AIM user.
-Here's how it works:
+File-sharing was another useful feature of AIM.
+You could easily send individual files or whole file folders to any other AIM user.
+Here's how it worked:

 1. Double-click on a buddy or open a new IM window through the AIM menu.